-- The total score is the weighted sum of the best two of three midterms, the homework, the paper and the final.
+The total score is the weighted sum of the best two of three midterms, the homework, the paper and the final.
 The best of three midterms will be weighted 24%, the homework 46%, the paper 12% and the final 18%.
+Grades will be 246, the homework 466, the paper 126 and the final 168.
 Grades will be assigned by the scale above, which is based on my experience of previous classes.
 If percentage of total score is at least P then grade will be as in the table.
 For example a student receives 38/60, 40/60 and 39/60 on midterms then the best of two midterm percentage will be .658333 and if she also gets 95% on homework, 90% on the paper and 55% on final then her weighted total is which earns her the grade A-.
 Note that the estimate of grades computed by Canvas is at best an approximation of your grade.

-- The midterms and final will consist of in class exams.
+- The midterms and final will consist of in-class exams.

 There will be three midterm exams on Wednesdays Sept.
-14, Oct.
-19 and Nov.
-16. These exams are to be completed during the class period.
+13, Oct.
+18 and Nov.
+15. These exams are to be completed during the class period.
 The midterm score will be the sum of the best two midterm scores.
 Their total weighting in the final score is 24%.